 We’ve chosen these 10 herbs for every kitchen garden for several reasons:

-- They are all easy to grow and require no special gardening knowledge
+- These herbs are all easy to grow and require no special gardening knowledge.

 - They are perennial plants.
 With a one-time investment of a few dollars, you can have fresh herbs for years.
-The exception to this list is basil, which is an annual.
+The exception to this list is basil, which is an annual but reseeds very easily.

 - Herbs have no special soil requirements and most are happy without fertilizer.

-- They are commonly used and recipes abound!
+- These herbs are commonly used in the kitchen and recipes abound.